tardate/LittleArduinoProjects/Electronics101/555Timer/Bistable/README.md

 ## How it Works

-This circuit takes advante of the fact that the trigger and reset pins provide direct access to the SR latch within the 555 time that drives the output.
+This circuit takes advantage of the fact that the trigger and reset pins provide direct access to the SR latch within the 555 timer that drives the output.

 * The trigger pin provides a SET input when it rises above the 33% division of the 5V input - [1.67V](http://www.wolframalpha.com/input/?i=5V%2F3).
 * The reset pin provides an inverted (Active low) RESET input.